-Over three years Protection Approaches has been running a pilot programme accross three London bouroughs working with marginalised socio-economic, ethnic, religious and cultural groups to explore their personal experiences or perceptions of prejudice or marginalisation.
-Working with leading artists and using photography, painting, film, interviews, drama, and other mediums the participants have shared their experiences of living in London today.
+Over three years Protection Approaches has been running a pilot programme across three London boroughs working with marginalised socio-economic, ethnic, religious and cultural groups to explore their personal experiences or perceptions of prejudice or marginalisation.
+Working with leading artists and using photography, painting, film, interviews, drama, and other mediums, the participants have shared their experiences of living in London today.

-The stories and experiences have formed the basis of physical and digital exhibitions that the project participants presented to local decision makers to start conversations on what can be done to address the root causes of marginalisation locally.
+The stories and experiences have formed the basis of physical and digital exhibitions that the project participants presented to local decision makers, in order to start conversations on what can be done to address the root causes of marginalisation locally.

 These programmes aim to test what works to help fill the gaps that exist in local-decision making, often disconnecting local council, police, and civil society, and where those from marginalised communities are too commonly absent.
 We work to broker new and sustainable community relationships that will facilitate community-led change in some of London’s most disadvantaged boroughs.

 Through the programme Protection Approaches has coordinated the opening of 12 community hate crime reporting centres in libraries, community centres, places of worship and even a theatre.
-We have delived accreddited training to more than 120 community advocates from charities, local authorities, public bodies and the police to support victims of hate crime and to promote prevention in their institutions.
-We have delivered 'Understanding Hate Crime' workshops to thousands of people from perticularly at risk communities.
+We have delivered accredited training to more than 120 community advocates from charities, local authorities, public bodies and the police to support victims of hate crime and to promote prevention in their institutions.
+We have delivered 'Understanding Hate Crime' workshops to thousands of people from particularly at risk communities.